OpenSecHub/openvas-packaging/README.md

 ### Download feeds

-if you pack `data` (make data) into `deb`, it still take a long time to process the data;
+Even if the NVTs and feeds (`make data`) are packaged into `deb`, it still will take a long time to process the datas;

-otherwise you need download data manually by cmd below:
+otherwise you need download data manually by commands below:

 ```bash
 # /opt/gvm/update/update.sh